Aryalexa/42-b2bRoot/Subject.md

 # b2bR Subject

 ## **Requirements**

+Create a VM with the following requirements.
+- Virtualization software: VirtualBox (or UTM)
 - SO: last stable version of *Debian*
 - Partitions: at least 2 *encrypted partitions* created with LVM
-- Main service: The *SSH* service should run only on port `4242`.
+- Main service: The *SSH* service.
+It should run only on port `4242`.
 For security reasons, it should not be possible to connect via SSH as root.
 - Configure you SO with the *firewall* UFW, leaving only port `4242` open.
 (The FW should be active when executing the VM)
 - `hostname` of your VM: `{42login}42`.
 - Use a strong *password policy*